yuval-k/oci-registry-p2p/README.md

 docker push localhost:5000/alpine
 ```

-The example config has a remote registry preconfigured.
+The example config has a remote registry pre-configured.
 To pull an image from a remote registry, just do:
 ```shell
 docker pull localhost:5000/hello@sha256:d6f8f32bc1fc6cd09ecc4634551219d7e941065a1ecc5363b6c1f84d85bc00ad
 ```